“The community is enriched by the participation of people with diverse abilities”

 In 2003 the Centre embarked on a pilot project, agreeing to rescind its DPEP Act status, moving away from sheltered work and into full delivery of community participation programmes.
 In December 2010, this division of the Disability Resource Centre renamed and rebranded itself as Turning Point.

-In 2012, SCOPZE was established to provide structured support for clients, while also encouraging their involvement in the community.
-Each client creates an individual plan in conjunction with family and Whanau.
-These services have enabled the staff at the Disability Resource Centre to take a more holistic approach to best meet the needs of their diverse client base.
+In 2012, SCOPZE was established to provide structured support for people, while also encouraging their involvement in the community.
+Each person creates an individual plan in conjunction with family and Whanau.
+These individual plans have enabled the staff at the Disability Resource Centre to take a more holistic approach to best meet the needs of their diverse client base.

 Disability Information Advisory